BenoitZugmeyer/iterator-tools.js/README.rst

   .. code:: javascript

-    groupby('AAAABBBCCDAABBB')  // A, A A A A
+    groupBy('AAAABBBCCDAABBB')  // A, A A A A
                                 // B, B B B
                                 // C, C C
                                 // D, D